eetann/senpai.nvim/README.md

 ## RAG
-📚RAG(Retrieval-Augmented Generation) is avaiable.
+📚RAG(Retrieval-Augmented Generation) is avaiable if the environment variable `OPENAI_API_KEY` is set .
 If you want to use RAG, please make a mention like `@rag`.

 ```txt
 @rag Tell me about mdx.